 My Round Zibra Brush is my go-to for spindles like this.
 It make painting them a breeze with no drip, runs, or brush strokes.
 My littlest even wanted in on the action, so I let her have a go at it.
 Look at her tongue action…hee hee hee.
 She’s not new to this game, as are my other 5 kids.
 You can see her table makeover (with help) HERE.

 For the top edge, my Square Brush helps me get it done without taping and perfect line every time.

 Now I have the stain and paint done, time for adding that cottage vibe.
 I find therapy in hand-painting, do you?
 Since I wanted to stay true to the original design of this table, I recreated the top design in my own style with a soft palette.

-Once my hand-painting was done, I added a couple of coats of Gator Hide to protect the wood and my artwork.
-Now this little Ethan Allen table is refreshed and sporting a new look.
+Last, I added a couple of coats of a poly topcoat.
+This helps protect the wood and my artwork.
+Finally, this little Ethan Allen table is sporting a new look.

 When refinishing a piece, I really do try to stay true to its character and draw out the best features.
 The sweetness of this Ethan Allen table and the quality of craftsmanship really drew me in.

 I’ve always thought these size table fit in nicely in most any spot of your home.
 If you’d like to own this table, you can find it available with all my other work and finds in my shop.
 (SOLD)